Xunnamius/symbiote/docs/types/jest.patched/namespaces/jest/interfaces/Expect.md

 > **arrayContaining**\<`E`\>(`arr`): `any`

-Defined in: node\_modules/@types/jest/index.d.ts:729
+Defined in: node\_modules/@types/jest/index.d.ts:756

 Matches any array made up entirely of elements in the provided array.
-You can use it inside `toEqual` or `toBeCalledWith` instead of a literal value.
+You can use it inside `toEqual` or `toHaveBeenCalledWith` instead of a literal value.

 Optionally, you can provide a type for the elements via a generic.